-- 3 or 4 divisions for every thyme plant are normally sufficient because smaller divisions may need longer time to secure than the bigger ones.
+- 3 or 4 divisions for every thyme plant are normally sufficient because smaller divisions may need a longer time to secure than the bigger ones.

 - If your herb is unwilling to be pulled apart using your hands, try to use two hand forks to divide it into sections.

 - Trim the leaves of each division to reduce water loss as the herb regrows.

 - Simply plant your divisions anywhere you want.